anonymous-science-data/Synthetic-System-Requirement-Specification-SSyRS-Repository/README.md

-This folder contains all 300 generated SSyRS structured by Industry Domains.
+This repository contains all 300 generated SSyRS structured by Industry Domains.
 Each Industry Domain is stored in an individual folder with sub-folders for each of the ten iterations.
 Each iteration folder contains three generated SSyRS.